Alexander IRL: Release

 On November 18, McNary learned exclusively that the film will be posted on YouTube Red on December 14.
 Levin states that they're "thrilled that YouTube Red Originals shares our vision of bringing back the teen films that our generation grew up on."
 The teaser was posted on July 25, 2016, just six days after the Variety announcement, on a channel called Alexander IRL.
 It features a sliding shot of the three main characters showing off at their school corridor, with the song "We're on Fire" by Airplane Man.
 The official trailer was then posted on Brent's channel on January 5.
 There, it is stated to be released on January 11, which contradicts Variety's statement.

 A website for the film was made, with the film able to be watched with charge.
-It is also available on various video on demand platforms, including Amazon Prime Video, Google Play, Roku, Vudu, as well as iTunes, the latter being the only service to release the film in 4K resolution.
+It is also available on various video on demand platforms, including Amazon Prime Video, Google Play, Vudu, as well as iTunes.